abilandz/PH8124/Lecture_7/Lecture_7.md

 sleep 10m
 ```

 Now the terminal is blocked for 10 minutes because the command **sleep** is running in the foreground.
 We can, however, suspend the execution of the command **sleep** by pressing ```Ctrl+Z``` and regain control of the terminal.
 After we have regained the control over the terminal, we can start executing other commands.
-In the meanwhile, the suspended command doesn't do anything:
+In the meanwhile, the suspended command does not do anything:

 ```bash
 jobs -l